miklevin/MikeLev.in/_posts/2023-02-02-where-to-begin-pickle-your-dicts.md

 ---
 date: 2023-02-02
 title: Where to Begin?
 Pickle Your Dicts!
-permalink: /blog/where-to-begin-pickle-your-dicts/
 headline: Unlock the Potential of Data and Tech Skills - Create a Pipulate Server from a Windows Linux Instance
 description: This blog post invites readers to explore the possibilities of data and tech skills, providing an example of how to create a Pipulate server from a Windows Linux instance.
 It also dives into the appeal of tool use, and how to create a Python dictionary object and store it in a SQLite database using the SqliteDict package.
 Join me as I explore the potential of data and tech skills and the tools available to make them work!
 keywords: Pipulate, Windows Linux, Tool Use, Python, Dictionary, SQLite, Database, SqliteDict, Context Manager, .commit()
-categories: database, python, sqlite, pipulate, sqlitedict
+categories: python, sqlite, sqlitedict, pipulate, database
+permalink: /blog/where-to-begin-pickle-your-dicts/
 layout: post
 ---

 Welcome to my opening paragraph.
 You will desperately want to skip around and get to the good parts, and you're not even through the 2nd sentence yet.
 See?